 Carbon Fiber vs. Tiebacks & Plate Anchors for Bowing Walls

 As a contractor dealing with bowing and cracking basement walls, you have several repair options, including tiebacks, plate anchors, and carbon fiber straps.
-While all these solutions provide strength, carbon fiber straps offer distinct advantages—not only for you as the contractor but also for your clients.
+While all these solutions provide strength, carbon fiber straps offer distinct advantages—not only for you, the contractor, but also for your clients.

 Comparing Carbon Fiber and Tiebacks/Plate Anchors